TUM-FAF/FAF-121-Barbaros-Nicolae/WP/lab#1/README.md

     }
 ```

-I still need a lot of getting used to in order to write everything accoring to the PSG
+I still need a lot of , to get used to it in order to write everything according to the PSG

 #The Application Creation Steps